webpack/webpack/examples/asset-simple/README.md

-This very simple example shows usage of Url.
+This very simple example shows usage of the asset module type.

 Files can be imported like other modules without file-loader.